mzivic7/endcord/README.md

 Token is used to access Discord through your account without logging-in.
 It is required to to use endcord.
 After obtaining token, you can either:
+- Provide token in token manager (recommended) - token will be stored in secure system keyring
+  Token mamager will be shown only if token is not provided in config nor as command argument
+  To remove token from keyring: `endcord --remove-token`; to update it: `endcord --update-token`
 - Pass token to endcord as command argument: `endcord -t [YOUR_TOKEN]`
 - Save token in config
 Note that if you save it as argument, it might get saved in your terminal history file.